pieter-degroote/UltimateKEYS-testing/README.md

 This is a test version featuring 'Colemak' as the base layout.
 See the folder **`colemak-test`** for the overlay scripts and images.

-## Switching between 'classic' and 'SW' operation with Scroll Lock
+## Switching between 'Classic' and 'SW' operation with Scroll Lock

 These versions allow you to switch dynamically between 'Classic' and 'SW' by using the Scroll Lock toggle.
 Scroll Lock off : &nbsp;'Classic' operation